Ahmad Bakhsh Sindhi: Political career

-In 1980, he was elected to the Legislative Assembly (or Vidhan Sabha), representing the city of Jodhpur, India.
-Soon after, Sindhi was elected as the Deputy Speaker of the Rajasthan Legislative Assembly to serve till 14 October 1982.
+In 1980, he was elected to the Rajasthan Legislative Assembly (or Vidhan Sabha), representing the city of Jodhpur, India.
+Soon after, Mr.Sindhi was elected as the Deputy Speaker of the Rajasthan Legislative Assembly to serve till 14 October 1982.

 It was in 1983 when he reached the pinnacle of his political career, when he became Law and Justice Minister in Shiv Charan Mathur’s ministry by Indira Gandhi.
 He retained this position until March 1985.

 Life after politics

 Sindhi spent the next few years of his life alternating between life in India and in the US to visit his children and grandchildren.
 By 1994, he eventually settled down in the US, living with his wife and their son.

 Sindhi had a cardiac arrest in 2000, and was taken to William Beaumont Hospital in Detroit.
-He breathed his last on 28 April 2000 from complications of his cardiac arrest.
+He died on 28 April 2000 from complications of his cardiac arrest.
 At his bedside was his daughter, Naseem Salim.
 He is buried in Detroit's Woodmere Cemetery.